 The generator is turned on (ON position) or off (OFF position) manually using a multifunction switch (gasoline tap, ignition, power of the control unit).
 The generator is started in manual mode using the red button on the multifunction switch.

-The cable to the control contacts and to the socket must be protected fromoverload and touch (RCBO).
-The phase conductor from the AC output of KS 5200PS goes to the Schuko socket, and from there to the MAINS INPUT of the generator.
-The neutral conductor goes to the control contact C, and from the control contact NC returns to the socket and from there to the MAINS INPUT of the generator.
+The cable to the control contacts and to the socket must be protected fromoverload and contact (RCBO).
+The phase conductor from the AC output of KS 5200PS goes to the Schuko socket, and from there to MAINS INPUT of the generator.
+The neutral conductor goes to the control contact C, and from the control contact NC returns to the socket and from there to MAINS INPUT of the generator.

-When the NC and C contacts are closed, the voltage 230 V reaches the MAINS INPUT of the generator and powers the electronics and the battery charging module of the generator.
+When the NC and C contacts are closed, the voltage of 230 V reaches the MAINS INPUT of the generator and powers the electronics and the battery charging module of the generator.
 This means that the generator is always ready to operate.

-By turning off the RCBO, you can forcibly start the generator for testing purposes, or if, for example, you want to recharge the station's battery in the evening so that it does not start at night when the battery voltage drops below “Battery stop discharging voltage” 50 V.
+By turning off the RCBO, you can forcibly start the generator for test purposes, or if, for example, you want to recharge the station's battery in the evening so that it does not start at night when the battery voltage drops below "Battery stop discharging voltage" 50 V.